Managing Cancer Costs and Medical Information

 Look online for guides that explain how insurance plans work.
 Some examples are:

 If you don't have health insurance, visit HealthCare.gov.
 This is a database of healthcare coverage options provided by the U.S. Department of Health and Human Services.
 Consumers can search online for health insurance options specific to their life situation and local community.

-If you can’t afford insurance and are ineligible for Medicaid or Medicare, ask about charity care and sliding-scale programs (in which fees are based on your income) at hospitals and clinics.
+If you can’t afford insurance and are not eligible for Medicaid or Medicare, ask about charity care and sliding-scale programs (in which fees are based on your income) at hospitals and clinics.
 Some hospitals are required to see patients who are uninsured.
 Contact your local department of public health or social services, or the business office of your hospital of choice for more information.

 How to Save Money on Pain Medicine

 Cancer pain is a common side effect of cancer and its treatment.
 If the cost of pain medicine is an issue for you, talk to your doctor.
-Do not skip doses or save them for later.
+They may be able to choose a drug for you that works for your budget.
+But do not skip doses or save them for later.
 Doing so will interfere with your pain control.
 To save money on pain medicine, consider the following tips:

 Ask your doctor if there are generic brands of your medicine available.